webdev-office-hours/learning-resources/README.md

 1. [ng-newsletter](http://cur.ng-newsletter.com/issues/) - One of the best Angular newsletters out there.
 2. [JavaScript Weekly](http://javascriptweekly.com/issues) - A weekly newsletter that focuses on JavaScript.
 3. [Changelong Weekly](https://changelog.com/weekly/archive) - A weekly newsletter that covers technology and open source projects.
+4. [FrontEndFocus](http://frontendfocus.co/issues) - A weekly newsletter that focuses on anything front end development.
+5. [CSS Weekly](http://css-weekly.com/archives/) - A weekly newsletter that focuses on CSS.